Giuseppe Cremonini: Biography

 On 1 February 1893, Cremonini created the role of Chevalier des Grieux in the world premiere of Puccini's Manon Lescaut at the Teatro Regio di Torino.
-It was the first time of many that he would sing opposite Cesira Ferrani, who originated the role of Manon.
+It was the first time of many that he would sing opposite Cesira Ferrani, who created the role of Manon.
 In 1894 Cremonini and Ferrani reprised their roles at Manon Lescauts La Scala premiere and sang opposite each other in the world premiere of Alberto Franchetti's Il fior d'Alpe as Paolo and Maria.

 In addition to Manon Lescaut, Cremonini also appeared in operas at the Teatro Colón in Buenos Aires, Teatro Costanzi in Rome, and at the Teatro Real in Madrid in 1893 and 1894.
-His performances included such roles as Turiddu, the Assad in Karl Goldmark's Die Königin von Saba, and the title role in Wagner's Lohengrin among others.
-He also sang the title role in the world premiere of Pietro Vallini's Il Voto at the Teatro Costanzi in 1894.
+His performances included such roles as Turiddu, the Assad in Goldmark's Die Königin von Saba, and the title role in Wagner's Lohengrin among others.
+He created the title role of Pietro Vallini's Il Voto at the Teatro Costanzi in 1894.

-In 1895 Cremonini sang in numerous roles with Opéra de Monte-Carlo including Turiddu, Amico Fritz, Enzo in La Gioconda, Count Almaviva in The Barber of Seville, and Arturo in I puritani.
-In 1896 he sang several roles at Covent Garden including Turiddu, Don Ottavio in Don Giovanni, Lyonel in Martha, Gennaro in Lucrezia Borgia, Edgardo in Lucia di Lammermoor, the Duke of Mantua in Rigoletto, and Faust in Mefistofele.
+In 1895 Cremonini sang in numerous roles with Opéra de Monte-Carlo including Turiddu, Amico Fritz, Enzo in Ponchielli's La Gioconda, Count Almaviva in Rossini's Il barbiere di Siviglia, and Arturo in Bellini's I puritani.
+In 1896 he sang several roles at Covent Garden including Turiddu, Don Ottavio in Mozart's Don Giovanni, Lyonel in Flotow's Martha, Gennaro in Lucrezia Borgia, Edgardo in Donizetti's Lucia di Lammermoor, the Duke of Mantua in Verdi's Rigoletto, and Faust in Boiti's Mefistofele.
 The following year he made his debut at the Berlin State Opera as Don Ottavio.
-Between 1895 and 1897, he also sang the role of Fernando in Donizetti's La favorita in numerous opera houses throughout Europe.
+Between 1895 and 1897, he also performed as Fernando in Donizetti's La favorita in numerous opera houses throughout Europe.

 Cremonini joined the roster of the Metropolitan Opera in 1900 where he sang roles with the company for two seasons.
 He made his American debut with the company as Cavaradossi in the American premiere of Puccini's Tosca.
 He later reprised this role in Toscas premieres in Boston and Chicago.
-Cremononini's other roles at the Met included Alfredo, Lohengrin, Nadir, Rodolfo in La Bohème, Fenton in Falstaff, Faust in Mefistofele, and the title role in Gounod's Faust among others.
+Cremononini's other roles at the Met included Alfredo, Lohengrin, Nadir, Rodolfo in Puccini's La Bohème, Fenton in Verdi's Falstaff, Faust in both Mefistofele in Gounod's Faust among others.

-In 1902 he returned to Italy where he sang Edgardo in Lucia di Lammermoor, Jean Gaussin in Sapho, and the role of Stolzing in the Die Meistersinger von Nürnberg.
-His last performance, as Le Chevalier des Grieux in Massenet's Manon in his home city of Cremona, was just a few days before his sudden death in 1903.
+In 1902 he returned to Italy where he appeared as Edgardo in Lucia di Lammermoor, Jean Gaussin in Masenet's Sapho, and Stolzing in Wagner's Die Meistersinger von Nürnberg.
+His last performance, as des Grieux in Massenet's Manon in his home city of Cremona, was just a few days before his sudden death in 1903.